-Fall is upon us, friends, and that means I need a pumpkin on the porch VERY soon.
-Even if you aren't into Halloween, picking a pumpkin is an autumnal ritual for many, and the perfect excuse to get outside on a crisp afternoon.
-Fairfield County has more than a few great spots to seek out your jack-o-lantern-to-be, and most places offer activities like corn mazes and hayrides as well as cider donuts and other seasonal goodies.
-Check out our Halloween and Fall Fun Guide for lots of other great info!
-Subscribe to our weekly newsletter and don't miss out on CT fun again!
+New England's most beautiful season has arrived once again, and that means pumpkins on the porch, in our pies and muffins, and for us, diehard fans, even in our coffees.
+Picking a pumpkin is an autumnal ritual for many, and the perfect excuse to get outside on a crisp afternoon.
+Fairfield County has more than a few great spots to seek out your orange beauty, and most places offer activities like corn mazes and hayrides, as well as mouth-watering cider donuts and other goodies.
+Check out our Halloween and Fall Fun Guide for lots of other great information.
+Subscribe to our weekly newsletter and don't miss out any seasonal fun.

 Jones Family Farm - Shelton

-Jones calls their patch Pumpkinseed Hill and it really delivers on it's name.
-Every year, Jones creates a theme for their farm-based, fall amusement scene: handmade playsets little kids can scale, photo stands, farm animals, hayrides, and a corn maze on weekends (both the maze and hayrides are a couple dollars/person).
+The Jones family calls their patch Pumpkinseed Hill and it delivers on its name.
+Every year, they create a theme for their farm-based, fall amusement scene: handmade play-sets little children can scale, photo stands, farm animals, hayrides, and a corn maze on weekends (both the maze and hayrides are a couple dollars/person).
 They've even got a little stage set up for performances featuring ... your children!
 Endless varieties of decorative gourds (and ones you can eat, too) as well as the pumpkins.
-The pumpkins!
-Purchases are by the pound, but there's also a flat rate deal for whatever one person can carry (be sure to train the camera on Dad during that circus act).
-Check out their Family Activities where you can take a hay wagon ride, or meander through the corn maze (fees may apply for some of the activities) On the weekend before Halloween, there's a UNICEF Family Festival to raise money for the charity.
-Pumpkin season starts at the end of September, but we love to call "Farmer Jones" in the morning to check on crop conditions.
+Purchases are by the pound, but there's also a flat rate deal for whatever one person can carry.
+Check out their Family Activities where you can take a hay wagon ride, or meander through the corn maze (fees may apply for some of the activities).
+During the weekend before Halloween, there's a UNICEF Family Festival to raise money for the charity.
+Pumpkin season starts at the end of September, but call "Farmer Jones" in the morning to check on crop conditions.

 Silverman's Farm - Easton

-Silverman's has pumpkins, cider, donuts and decorative everything within just a few steps of the parking lot.
-They also offer live music and fresh kettle corn on most weekends.
+Silverman's has pumpkins, cider, donuts, and decorative everything within just a few steps of the parking lot.
+Enjoy live music and fresh kettle corn on most weekends.
 Silverman's animal farm will amuse the kids before or after you've picked pumpkins.
 If you want to linger, but aren't feeling the petting zoo, go late in the season when they run scenic hayrides through the orchards on weekends (after apple picking is completed).
-After the hayride, you can grab lunch at one of the food trucks which arrive on site to feed the crowds.
+After the hayride, you can grab lunch at one of the food trucks that arrive on site.
 Silverman's also gives away thousands of pumpkins each year -- if you can guess your pick's weight within 2 ounces.
 The patch is open in September through the end of October.

 Warrup's Farm- Redding

-Warrups is a great, small family-run farm in Redding that celebrates the season without all the hoopla of the bigger farms.
+Warrups is a great, small family-run farm located in the heart of Redding and celebrates the season without all the hoopla of the bigger farms.
 Here you can actually pick your pumpkin off the vine and go for a hayride, as well as enjoy some cider, seasonal squash, and Warrup's brand of maple syrup.
 Open weekends only in October, plus Columbus Day.

 Blue Jay Orchards - Bethel

-Blue Jay offers a big pumpkin patch and wagon rides through their orchards on weekends.
+Blue Jay offers a big pumpkin patch and wagon rides through the orchards on weekends.
 You can push your pumpkins around the patch in big, orange wheelbarrows.
-Afterwards, you can get yourself into all sorts of trouble in Blue Jay's busy bakery filled with homemade pies, cookies, loaf cakes and of course, cider donuts and fresh apple cider from their orchards.
+Afterward, get yourself into all sorts of trouble in Blue Jay's busy bakery, filled with homemade pies, cookies, loaf cakes and, of course, cider donuts and fresh apple cider.
 Check their website for the start date on the pumpkin patch.

-Castle Hill has a pumpkin patch, an impressive seven acre corn maze, and close encounters with goats and cows late September through October.
-This third generation, former dairy farm is open for pumpkin picking from 10-5pm on weekends and on weekdays from 1-5pm.
-They also offer hayrides, pony rides and, occasionally, live music.
-They have a farm stand selling fresh eggs and produce and you can even plan a birthday party at the farm.
-On weekend evenings, from 6:30-9:00pm, you can venture out into the corn maze using nothing but the moon and a flashlight to guide your way out (the night time hike is not haunted, but it is an adventure).
+Castle Hill has a pumpkin patch, an impressive 7-acre corn maze, and offers close encounters with goats and cows late September through October.
+This third generation, former dairy farm is open for pumpkin picking from 10 a.m. to 5 p.m. on weekends, and from 1 p.m. to 5 p.m. on weekdays.
+Enjoy hayrides ($4 a person; free for kids under 3) on weekends, pony rides, and, occasionally, live music.
+Fresh eggs and a variety of produce are available at the farm stand (cash and checks only).
+On weekends from 6:30 p.m. to 9:00 p.m., venture out into the corn maze and find your way out using nothing but the moon and a flashlight.

 Plasko's Farm - Trumbull

-Plasko's has a small location off Daniels Farm Rd. in Trumbull, but they pack a lot of pumpkin-y punch into that plot.
+Established in 1925 by a first generation immigrants from Czechoslovakia, Plasko's is small in size, but packs a lot of pumpkin-y punch into that plot.
 You'll find the (pre-picked) pumpkins you need, plus a corn maze, mums, farm animals, antique tractors, and arguably the BEST apple cider donuts in the county.

 Fairview Tree Farm - Shelton

-This farm has been around since the mid-1800s and they celebrate fall the same way the big farms do, just on a more intimate scale.
+Established in the mid 1800s, this farm celebrates fall in same way the big farms do, just on a more intimate scale.
 Everyday in October from 9-5, you can pick your own pumpkins, feed the goats and rabbits running around, and hop on for a 1-1/2 mile hayride.
 You can even plan a party at the farm with your own private picnic spot.
-On the weekends, you can check out their popular, night time Haunted Hayride and Haunted Trail, just be sure to check the schedule for exact days and hours.
-Fairview also has mums, gourds and decorative corn for sale -- and a year-round Christmas shop if you're ready for it!
+On the weekends, you can check out the popular night time Haunted Hayride and Haunted Trail; just be sure to check the schedule for exact days and hours.
+Fairview also has mums, gourds, and decorative corn for sale.

 Originally published on 9/21/12.